neurips2021paris/neurips2021paris.github.io/index.md

 The morning sessions consist of oral presentations of papers accepted at NeurIPS.
 The complete schedule is available [here](https://docs.google.com/spreadsheets/d/1Re-2y3GyIZf9SuROiLgHu1beTaIslrfKd_VoBTcjpWY/edit?usp=sharing)

-After lunch, we offer PhD and postdoc students the opportunity to participate in mentoring roundtables with advanced researchers.
+After lunch, we offer PhD and postdoc students the opportunity to participate in **mentoring roundtables with advanced researchers**.
 Each table will be composed of 2 « senior »  researchers and about 10 PhD/postdoc students.
 Possible topics of discussion include careers, work-life balance in academia, research ethics, choice of research topics, reproducible research and open source, contrast between academic and industrial research, networking in academia, international researchers in France… More information on this [here](https://docs.google.com/spreadsheets/d/1Re-2y3GyIZf9SuROiLgHu1beTaIslrfKd_VoBTcjpWY/edit#gid=493703907?usp=sharing).

 ## Covid regulations

-In order to access the conference, people need to comply with the regulation of Sorbonne Université and be equipped with a “pass sanitaire”.
-You therefore need to be able to present a vaccination certificate or up to date negative test certificate or proof of having recovered from Covid.
+**In order to access the conference, people need to comply with the regulation of Sorbonne Université and be equipped with a “pass sanitaire”.** You therefore need to be able to present a vaccination certificate or up to date negative test certificate or proof of having recovered from Covid.
 More information on this [here](https://www.gouvernement.fr/info-coronavirus).

 ## Organizers